• Articles

 5. What is a response code?
 List them.

-HTTP response codes indicate a server’s response when a client makes a request to the server.
+HTTP response codes indicate a server’s response when a client requests the server.
 It shows whether an HTTP request is completed or not.

 1xx: Informational